 - In the 10 games this season the Canucks registered just one goal, they finished 0-9-1.

-- The Canucks have scored more than two goals in 37 games (25-6-6, 56 points).
+- The Canucks have scored three or more goals in 37 games (25-6-6, 56 points).

 - In games when it has outshot opponents, Vancouver is 12-7-4 (28 points).

-- The Canucks have been outshot by opponents 38 times, and went 17-15-6 (40 points).
+- The Canucks have been outshot by opponents in 38 games, going 17-15-6 to record 40 points.

 Canadiens Splits and Trends

-- Montreal has earned 30 points (13-4-4) in its 21 games decided by one goal.
+- Montreal has earned 30 points (13-4-4) in its 21 games that finished with a one-goal margin.

-- When outshooting its opponent this season, Montreal is 14-10-0 (28 points).
+- When it outshoots its opponent this season, Montreal has posted a record of 14-10-0 (28 points).

 Looking for NHL tickets?
 Head to StubHub today and see your team live.